-Five Cellular Automata is a program for exploring five cellular automata.
+Five Cellular Automata is a program for exploring selected cellular automata.
 One of these is a generalization of Conway's Game of Life to a multistate cellular automaton (rather than one with just two states).
 Three of these cellular automata are simulations of chemical or biological processes, and another is related to simulation of physical processes as done in computational physics.
 The algorithms for each of these cellular automata are described in detail.

 Fullsize screenshots are given in the subsections of this documentation.